Discover Korea: 5 Top Sites for Finding Korean Audiobooks

 Amazon offers a solid curation of Korean audiobooks to get you started.
 You’ll find mainly learning audiobooks on the American e-commerce giant, but there are a few stories in Korean that are worth your while.
 Most audiobooks can be downloaded or include a hard copy with their accompanying CD.

 “Berlitz Korean for Your Trip” by Berlitz — This has everyday and travel phrases to navigate Korea with confidence.
 The pack includes a booklet with phonetic transcriptions, handy tips and key word reminders.
-The audio CD runs for 60 minutes and the contents can be easily downloaded to your iPod or MP3 player.
+The audio CD runs for 60 minutes and the contents can be easily downloaded as well.

 “Korean Nursery Rhymes” by Danielle Wright — Who said learning Korean wasn’t magical?
 For children and kids at heart, this beautifully illustrated book includes Korean songs and rhymes to learn the Korean language.
 Bilingual and perfect for multicultural families, the book includes text in both English and Korean and includes an audio CD with recordings of kids singing in both languages.